pyiron/pyiron/docs/source/installation.rst

 The `cluster_primary` defines the default cluster and the different clusters are each defined in their own `cluster_*.yaml` file.
 Those `cluster_*.yaml` have the same structure as the `queue.yaml` file discussed above, but they can not be named `queue.yaml` as pyiron otherwise assumes that only one cluster is available.

 ********************************
-Alternative installation options
+Alternative Installation Options
 ********************************
 So far we discussed the installation of pyiron on an individual workstation via conda or on a HPC cluster.
 In the following we focus on developer specific setups to install pyiron directly from source.
 It is recommended to start with a conda based installation and then replace only the pyiron version.
 Still in case this is not possible, for example if conda is not allowed on a HPC cluster then it is still possible to install pyiron via source.
 This is not recommended as pyiron relies on conda to dstribute reproducibile simulation environments and one of the key features of pyiron is the ability to download the simulation protocols developed by others and apply those to your own material system, still it is possible.

-install from source
+Install from Source
 ===================
 To develop pyiron it is recommended to first create a conda environment containing all dependencies.
 The dependencies are available in the conda `environment.yml <https://github.com/pyiron/pyiron/blob/master/.ci_support/environment.yml>`_ file on Github.
 In this repository you can install pyiron from source.
-If conda is no option for you all the dependencies can also be installed via pip. using pip
+If conda is no option for you all the dependencies can also be installed via pip.
+Using pip
 ---------
 The default installation via pip installs the latest release version of pyiron.
 So incase your HPC cluster does not support installing pyiron via conda you can install this release version via pip and then continue with the setup of your remote HPC cluster as described above.